Did your histamine intolerance start in your genes?

 Simple ways to reduce histamine symptoms

 One of the most impactful ways to reduce your symptoms in a short period of time is to change your diet.

 By reducing the histamine load in your gut, you can allow your body to better process the histamine levels it is already trying to deal with.

 Following a low histamine diet, carefully selecting the foods you eat from this histamine intolerance foods list, can be very helpful in managing your symptoms (16, 17, 18).

 It's important to remember that you don't just want to eliminate high histamine foods, but you also want to eliminate foods that trigger histamine release in the body or are bacterially converted to histamine, as well as implementing foods that are anti-inflammatory and stabilize histamine-releasing mast cells.

 Sound confusing?
 Don't worry, I got you.
 Click below to grab my free Low Histamine Diet eBook which lists all of the foods you should and shouldn't be eating.

 Another way to reduce your histamine load is through supplementation.
-By incorporating enzymes such as DAO, and adding in mast-cell stabilizers (which reduce the release of histamine from your body), you will both produce less histamine and degrade more histamine (19, 20, 21).
-The best mast cell stabilizer I can offer is this one, which helps my clients to eat a wider variety of foods with way less symptoms.
+By incorporating DAO enzymes, and adding in a natural antihistamine and mast-cell stabilizers (which reduces the release of histamine from your body), you will both produce less histamine and degrade more histamine (19, 20, 21).
+This combination helps my clients to eat a wider variety of foods with drastically fewer symptoms.